Shawbury

 The village straddles the A53 between Shrewsbury and Market Drayton.
 The nearest railway station is at Yorton on the Welsh Marches Line for Shrewsbury/Crewe.
 The 2011 census recorded a population of 2,872 for the entire civil parish of Shawbury.

 History

-Shawbury has an entry in the Domesday Book of 1085.
-In the great book Shawbury is recorded by the name Sawesberie.
-The main landholders was Gerard from Earl Roger of Shrewsbury.
+In Domesday Book, Shawbury is recorded by the name Sawesberie.
+The main landholder was Gerard from Earl Roger of Shrewsbury.
 The survey also mentions that there is a church and a mill.

 Geography

 The River Roden flows through the village.
 The village of Moreton Corbet, with its castle, is just to the north.

-The main weather station for Shropshire is located in the village, at the RAF base.
-On 13 December 1981 a temperature of -25.2 °C was recorded, one of the coldest on record for England.
+The main weather station for Shropshire is located in the village at the RAF base.
+In December 1981, a temperature of -25.2 °C was recorded, one of the coldest on record for England.

 Governance

 An electoral ward in the same name exists.
 This ward covers much of the surrounding area with a total ward population as taken at the 2011 Census of 4,666.